 Wirral Council adopts a lifelong learning approach to road safety.

-All Wirral schools are offered a Road Safety session for Year 6, Year 7 and Year 10 pupils.
+All Wirral schools are offered a Road Safety session for Early Years, Year 6, Year 7 and Year 10 pupils.

 Prepares pupils for the transition to Secondary School and focuses on building the skills needed to travel independently and confidently.
 Topics include pedestrian safety, crossing roads, traffic awareness, safe cycling, car seats and seatbelts.